AlphaMikeFoxtrot/intro_to_ml/lectures/theortical_introduction_to_neural_networks.md

 ##Prerequistes

-Most people just launch into the intuition of a neural network.
-They try to tell you why they chose the layout they did.
-But I'm here to tell you that the intuition is wrong and lies.
-They came up with it after, which will be evident when you compare "neural networks" and how they actually work to other things.
-There is a strong need in computer science to run very far away from mathematics.
-Well, not today.
-Because trust me, it will actually make things a lot easier.
+The goal of what we are trying to do with this talk is build up the right intuition.
+The intuition of interpretation that you saw above might make sense already, in which case, you're free to go, because you won't learn anything else new here.
+But, if you aren't 100% you took away everything you're supposed, that's what the rest of this talk is about - building up the intuition for what we saw, by understanding the techniques that led to the discovery of neural networks.
+This will be the intellectual data, that produced the above model.

+To truly understand how neural networks create the output they do, an important first step is understanding how to write your own neural network.
+By analyzing and understanding the algorithms that go into this technique we can start to understand what's going on and why.

-What we'll need is two techniques - the dot product from linear algebra and the derivative from calculus.
+What we'll need is two mathematical techniques - the dot product from linear algebra and the derivative from calculus.
 These two gems are all you are really doing when you apply a neural network to a bunch of data.
+And one algorithm - stochastic gradient descent.
+All the other stuff we saw above isn't actually part of the neural network, those are general techniques that are used with ANY machine learning algorithm.

 ##Explanation of the derivative